 And a special thanks to the Mt.
 Hood Ski Patrol for their many years of partnership at Teacup!

-All these fine folks work hard to make Teacup Nordic an amazing place to ski.
+All these fine folks work hard to make Teacup Nordic an amazing place to ski, and our Mt.
+Hood Nordic community programs welcoming, healthy and fun!

 Jason Lemieux - Mountain Manager